 With long term risk it is essentially the same process in principle: The difference is that sometimes we tend to put long term risks on the back burner for too long and are suddenly surprised when they come true.
 Another common fault is that we don’t think about the long term risk in the excitement of getting started and take short term risks that impact the long term.

 However since the effect is not immediately visible we imagine it isn’t there.
 But you can be sure that some time later the chickens will come home to roost to our embarrassment or cost.

 Analyzing long term risks is therefore equally important.
 We follow the same process as I mentioned earlier.
 We analyze the different kinds of risk involved and cost them and work out the ‘Worst Case Scenario’ and make contingency plans.
 In the case of long term risk, there may well be things that you can do today which will help to either reduce or completely eliminate the risk.
 These are well worth considering and spending the time and resources to initiate as they can save a lot of time and tears later.

 Cost of finance is a typical case in point where the nature of your sourcing can decide success or failure in the long term.
 Another is the commitment to quality where insisting on excellence in everything right from the first day may seem to be tedious but in the long run it is usually the lynch pin factor that attracts the best talent you need to succeed.

 Short term gains are important and we must try to get as many as we can, but never at the cost of the long term.
-It can spell disaster.
+That can spell disaster.

 6. The Legacy